sensgithub/FastAPI-to-AKS-FluxCD/README.md

 ```
 # Commit to the Github repository

+!
+Before Commit and deployment to Azure:

+1. Make an App Registration
+2. Give it Contributor access to the Subscription

 # Trigger CI from commit
    - Dockerize the application
    - Build & deploy to AKS